-Note: This course is only available to students enrolled in Division of Public Safety Leadership programs.
+Notes: This course is only available to students enrolled in Division of Public Safety Leadership programs.
+This course is conducted in a computer lab.

-705.750 Case Studies in Management
+ED.705.750 Case Studies in Management

 Learning through the experience of others is one of the best tools in a leader's toolbox to build personal skills and organizational strength.
 Case studies from the public and private sector provide an opportunity for students to examine how organizations work and how managers deal with complex issues in policy making, human resources, resource allocation, field operations, marketing their organization, and more.
 Through the application of leadership principles learned in previous classes and new ones offered in this course, the class critiques and debates approaches and solutions to a series of cases.
 Through reading and analyzing case studies, participating in class discussions, and interacting with guest lecturers, students identify strategies for solving problems faced by individuals and organizations.
 Students identify and present examples from their own agencies relevant to the case studies.
 Students gain and demonstrate critical thinking skills as they apply their experience to solving the cases presented in class.
 (3 credits)